VolumezTech/volumez/bicep/readme.md

 ## Customized resourcegroup deployment

 If you like to have more control of the deployment, use this to get started yourself.
-This is ideal as a starter for people with an existing environment.
-Where you like to have the VMS in a seperate resource group, customize the size of your VMS and use and existing Virtual network.
+This is ideal as a starter for people with an existing environment; where you like to have the VMS in a seperate resource group, customize the size of your VMS and use an  existing Virtual network.
 The tenant_token parameter is needed for communication with the Volumez backend, you can find this information in your volumez Account panel under developer info.

 ![alt text](./documentation/customized.png)
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fchrisvugrinec%2Fvolumezdemo%2Fmaster%2F%2Fazuredeploy-custom.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2Fchrisvugrinec%2Fvolumezdemo%2Fmaster%2FuiDefinition-custom.json)